jingwen-z/jingwen-z.github.io/_posts/2016-08-24-classification-decision-tree.md

 automatically assign class to observations with features.
 Formally, an observation consists of a vector of features and a class.
 Classification model assigns automatically class with the input features, base on classes of previous ovservations.
-In this and next blog, I will talk about two algorithms of
+In this blog, I will talk about one algorithm of Classification:
-Classification: `Decision Tree` and `k-Nearest Neighbors`.
+`Decision Tree`.

 A `decision tree` is a decision support tool that uses a tree-like graph or model of decisions and their possible consequences.
-It's a flowchart-like structure in which each internal node represents a "test" on an attribute, each branch represents the outcome of the test and each leaf node represents a class label, the paths from root to leaf represents classification rules.
+It is a flowchart-like structure in which each internal node represents a "test" on an attribute, each branch represents the outcome of the test and each leaf node represents a class label, the paths from root to leaf represents classification rules.